myself-dhivi/customize-shopify-theme/README.md

-# How to Install and Customize the REFRESH Theme on Shopify
+#  Customize The Defalut Product Page Theme In Shopify

 ## Install the Theme: